augustine-ugwu/wireframing/README.md

 **Example**: A login wireframe may show a username and password input field along with a “Log In” button, without actual design styling.

 ---

+## Types of Wireframes

+Wireframes can be categorized into two main types based on their level of detail: **Low-Fidelity** and **High-Fidelity**.

+### Low-Fidelity Wireframes
+These are basic, simplified sketches that focus on layout and structure without including detailed design elements.
+They are often created quickly with minimal styling and are used in the early stages of the design process to explore concepts and get initial feedback.

+**Characteristics:**
+- Simple shapes (boxes, lines, placeholders)
+- Grayscale (usually black, white, or gray)
+- No typography or images
+- Emphasis on structure, not aesthetics

+**When to Use:**
+- Brainstorming and ideation
+- Initial discussions with stakeholders
+- Rapid prototyping and feedback loops

+### High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and polished representations of a design.
+They include accurate spacing, typography, images, and sometimes interactivity.
+These wireframes are closer to the final design and are used later in the design process.

+**Characteristics:**
+- Detailed design elements
+- Actual text and images
+- Color schemes and branding
+- May include clickable prototypes

+**When to Use:**
+- Usability testing
+- Client presentations
+- Developer handoff

+---